nickkelley42/url-shortener/README.md

 # Limitations/Bugs/To-do

-* BUG: If the number of stored URLs increases too much, then there will be a naming collision as the shortened URLs will conflict with the API URLs, e.g. the URL with short code `"short_urls.json"` will be inaccessible.
+* POSSIBLE BUG: If the number of stored URLs increases too much, and if we ever change the API to include routes with only alphanumeric characters in the URL, then we may end up with naming conflicts in the future.
+If we anticipate needing to change the API, we should do one of the following:
-  Possible solutions:
+  * Change the shortening algorithm to skip conflicting shortcodes.
-  * Add a prefix to all shortened URLs to prevent collisions
+  * Add a prefix to the shortened URLs
-  * Modify shortening algorithm to skip shortened URLs that conflict with the API (fragile; this will break any time we change the API)
+  * Add a prefix to API URLs (e.g. "/api/v1/...")